rmosvold/norma24/README.md

 # norma24
-Repository for my paper and analysis for the Norma 24 conference
+This is repository contains the draft of my paper the Norma 24 conference, including analysis and output from R, and the data files.
+The paper is written in Emacs Org-mode, and the analysis is done in R, mostly by use of the Quanteda package.